 We have been given intelligence to understand the universe and Allah’s creation.
 And we have been given an innate moral code of conduct, or inner conscience, to navigate the murky waters of life and make the right decisions.

-Also, we have been given a flawless handbook that can guide us right back to our Creator with barely having been scathed.
+Also, we have been given a flawless handbook that can guide us right back to our Creator.
 And that handbook is the Quran.

 We reap what our own hands sow.
 Good deeds are rewarded many folds and as greater value than they are even worth.
 And bad deeds are punished by their exact merit.